 For example, fluorescent lighting in a doctor’s surgery will appear cool when compared to that of a well-lit living room, which will appear to be ‘warmer’.
 This concept is called colour temperature and is measured on a scale of Kelvin.
 If you can avoid it, it’s best not to mix lights of different colour temperatures as this can throw out the colour balance in your scene and lead to unnatural looking footage.

-LED light panels for video
+Using LED light panels

 Light emitting diode (LED) panels are versatile units that can be used for both video or photo shoots.
 The benefits of using an LED lighting set-up is that light is continuous, they often come in what’s known as a bi-colour option (which is a mix of warm and cool LEDs), and you can usually adjust the colour temperature of your illumination via dials or buttons on the rear of the unit.